World of Medieval Character Types

 All characters with average body (10-12) start out with 6hp.
 This is adjusted higher or lower based on your body.
 Every time you go up a level then the GM rolls 1D6 to see the bonus HP you get.

-We rest [Medieval] Character Types to share wise words from the journals of some good thinker:
+We rest [Medieval] Character Types to share a message from the good old days:

-Today is: 26th April (GMT), in history on the 26th of April, 1865 AD the following event happened:
+Today is: 22nd January (GMT), in history on the 22nd of January, 1949 AD the following birth happened: